 in agreement, to echo the wail of human

 She wanders at night with a watering can

 instead.
 Suppose he awakens to a miracle.

 Cyndie Randall holds a BA in Creative Writing/Poetry and an MA in Counseling.
-She works as a therapist and lives near Michigan’s Kalamazoo River on land that once belonged to the Potawatomi people.
-Her words have appeared or are forthcoming in Love’s Executive Order, Ghost City Review, Yes Poetry, The Manifest-Station, Barren Magazine, Mojave Heart Review, and elsewhere.
-You can connect with Cyndie on Twitter @CyndieRandall or at cyndierandall.com.
+Her words have appeared or are forthcoming in Love’s Executive Order, Okay Donkey, Kissing Dynamite, Ghost City Review, Yes Poetry, Barren Magazine, and elsewhere.
+Cyndie works as a therapist and lives among the Great Lakes.
+Find her on Twitter @CyndieRandall or at cyndierandall.com.